Rajchal/lfs-guide/docs/01-setup-host.md

 # Setup the host

 ## Check for the required packages and compatibility
-    - Create a version-check script refer to [version-check-script](scripts/version-check.sh)
+- Create a version-check script, refer to [version-check.sh](scripts/version-check.sh)